nolanyee/data-science-portfolio/mosaic-generator/README.md

 <img src="images/CustomGradient.png" width="400"><img src="images/Sobel.png" width="400">

 Note how the thick black lines in the original image show up in the custom gradient magnitude map.
 The Sobel filter has slightly more fine detail.
-Therefore, a user defined linear combination of the two maps is used in the next steps.
+Therefore, a user-defined linear combination of the two maps is used in the next steps.

-Since both maps contain noise, a reduction in noise is achieved by using a uniform filter with a user specified number of pixels.
+Since both maps contain noise, a reduction in noise is achieved by using a uniform filter with a user-specified number of pixels.
 This penalizes high gradient points in the map that are isolated.

-Next, all points with gradient less than a user specified threshold are set to zero to reduce noise further.
+Next, all points with gradient less than a user-specified threshold are set to zero to reduce noise further.

 <img src="images/Figure2.png" width="600">
 <img src="images/Mixed.png" width="350">

-Finally, using the filtered gradient, cones are calculated in separate layers for all points above a user defined threshold, and at each pixel the height of the layer with the highest value is chosen.
+Finally, using the filtered gradient, cones are calculated in separate layers for all points above a user-defined threshold, and at each pixel the height of the layer with the highest value is chosen.
 The height of the cones is set based on the magnitude of the gradient.
 An upper limit to cone height is set by the user to make all features above a certain magnitude equal.
 These features that are at the maximum height are the major features.
 Minor features may often be covered up by the larger ones, except when major features are far away.

 <img src="images/Figure1.png" width="900">
 <img src="images/Cones.png" width="350">

 Due to the noisy nature of the gradient maps, sometimes features may appear as dotted lines.
-Therefore a Gaussian filter with a user specified radius is used to smooth the features.
+Therefore a Gaussian filter with a user-specified radius is used to smooth the features.

 <img src="images/BlurredCones.png" width="350">